Yuri-SVB/LVBsig/docs/white_paper.md

 In terms of protocol implementation this protocol can be implemented through the combination of the following 2 components:

 1. COMi, as it is defined above;
-2. Transaction minable in Blockspace, which can be pending confirmation, and can be authenticated (a few blocks later) by pre-image of hash h of LVBSIGi and pre-image of f1 as defined above.
+2. Transaction minable to coinbase, which can be pending confirmation, and can be authenticated (a few blocks later) by pre-image of hash h of LVBSIGi and pre-image of f1 as defined above.
 The authenticating pre-image would also be mined in Blockspace.

 The mechanism of BHi not only is not stricly necessary for the protocol, but also is extrinsic to it: No components of BHi except by ADDR(i-1) are ever mined.